Theoretical study of electronic structure of erbium and fermium: Method of calculation

-To calculate amplitudes of electric dipole transitions we need to include external electric field in the equations.
+To calculate amplitudes of electric dipole transitions and hyperfine structure, we need to include an external field in the equations.
+This is the electric field of a photon in case of electric dipole transitions or nuclear magnetic or quadrupole electric field in case of hfs.
 We use the time-dependent Hartree-Fock method~\cite{CPM} (equivalent to the random-phase approximation (RPA)) to do this.
-The RPA equations are first solved for the atom in the same $V^{N-1}$ approximation as in the DHF calculations.
+The RPA equations are first solved for the atom in the same $V^{N-1}$ approximation as in the HF calculations.
 The RPA equations

-are iterated for all atomic states $i$ to find the correction to the atomic potential $\delta V^{N-1}$ caused by the effect of external field.
+are iterated for all atomic states $i$ in the core to find the correction to the atomic potential $\delta V^{N-1}$ caused by the effect of an external field.
 Transition amplitudes are calculated as

-where $|a\rangle$ and $|b\rangle$ are many-electron states obtained in the CI calculations (\ref{e:CI}), $\hat d$ is the electric dipole operator (we use length form, $\hat d = -e\sum_n r_n$).
-The rate of spontaneous emission from state $b$ to state $a$ is given by (atomic units)
+while hfs constants are found from the diagonal matrix elements.
+Here $|a\rangle$ and $|b\rangle$ are many-electron states obtained in the CI calculations (\ref{e:CI}), $\hat d$ is the electric dipole operator (we use the length form, $\hat d = -e\sum_n r_n$) in case of electric dipole transitions or operator of nuclear magnetic dipole or electric quadrupole field in case of hfs.
+The rate of spontaneous emission of a photon in the transition from state $b$ to state $a$ is given by (in atomic units)

 where $\alpha$ is the fine structure constant, $\omega_{ab}$ is the frequency of the transition.